Alexhaib/datasciencecoursera/README.md

 # datasciencecoursera
-Peer-reviewed project for The Data Scientist's Toolbox course
+## Peer-graded project for The Data Scientist's Toolbox course